darkn3rd/lisa18_test_driven_infra/README.md

 ## **Topics**

-In this material, we will build web-database services in two change configuration systems: Chef and Ansible, and then use InSpec to verify that these were created as desired.
-We will turn three categories of tests:
+In this material, we will build web-database services in two change configuration systems: [Chef](https://www.chef.io/chef/) and [Ansible](https://www.ansible.com/), and then use [InSpec](https://www.inspec.io/) to verify that these were created as desired.
+Tests are organized into three categories:

 * **Contract Tests (Promise)** - can the service respond as expected
 * **Conformance Test** - a platform should meet the needs to host the application, e.g. apache modules required, mysql databases created, etc.
 * **Security Tests** - follow best practices to secure the application

 ## **Slide Deck**

+This is the slide deck used during [LISA18 Conference](https://www.usenix.org/conference/lisa18).

 * https://slides.com/devopsstudio/lisa18_tdi